bfhmea4/mea4_01_habits/docs/project/project-meetings.md

 ### 06.01.2023
 - Short sync of what was done during the holidays
 - Discuss what we want need to do in the next sprint

+### 12.01.2023
+- Split work and reserve time for the presentation

+### 14.01.2023
+- Co-working day to finish the project

+### 17.01.2023
+- Last preparations for presentation